learning-the-universe/learning-the-universe.github.io/_working_groups/BORG_working_group.md

 The core idea of what we are trying to achieve is summarized by the following figure:
 {% include figure.liquid loading="eager" path="assets/img/BORG_in_a_shot.jpg" title="BORG schematic" %}

+For more information, visit the [Aquila Consortium website](https://www.aquila-consortium.org/).